khushmeet/fb-google-shop/README.md

 # fb-google-shop
 ## This extension will help you connect your store to google merchant and create Facebook shop
 ## Just add the extension no core file is modified.
-## You can simply access the feed by
 ## Now you can display products directly to interested customers across Google’s network.
 ## Now you can display products directly to interested customers across Facebook network.